ncatlab/nlab-content/pages/0/6/5/7/27560/content.md

 One can alternatively postulate that on every line one is given two mutually opposite [[linear order]]s $\leq_1,\leq_2$ and define the non-strict betweenness $[a b c]$ if $a \leq b\leq c$ in (at least) one of the distinguished orders and a strict betweenness $a b c$ if $a \lt b \lt c$ in (precisely) one of the distinguished orders (thus excluding the possibility that $b$ equals either $a$ or $c$ in the strict case).
 Then one requires just the Pasch's axiom (e.g. [PavkovićVeljan](#PavkovicVeljan)).

-## History

-This approach is devised by M. Pasch around 1882.

 ## Literature

+The above approach goes back to

+* M. Pasch around 1882

+Further discussion:

 * {#BenTalBenIsrael} Aharon Ben-Tal, Adi Ben-Israel, _Ordered incidence geometry and the geometric foundations of convexity theory_, Journal of Geometry __30__ (1987)

 * M. Pasch, [[Max Dehn]], _Vorlesungen ueber die neuere Geometrie_,.
 Springer-Verlag, Berlin, 1926 (reprinted 1976), x + 275 pp

 * {#PavkovicVeljan} B. Pavković, D. Veljan, _Elementarna matematika I_, Školska knjiga 2004, Zagreb (in Croatian)

 category: geometry

 [[!redirects ordered incidence geometry]]